-Details of the IP to Location database CSV files
+Details of the IP to Location database CSV file downloads

 The format used in the IP to Location CSV database exports is compliant with the specification in RFC4180 : Common Format and MIME Type for Comma-Separated Values (CSV) Files.